 You might experience an anovulatory bleed once a year or so for no obvious reason.
 This is normal and not a cause for concern.
 There are also life stages where irregular cycles are to be expected, and hormone levels will become more balanced out over time.
 In the work I do with my clients as a fertility awareness educator, I often see some anovulatory cycles after coming off hormonal birth control or during postpartum.
 These are expected periods of hormone rebalance.

-However, if you’re frequently not ovulating or you regularly experience cycles over 36 days, and you aren’t in a life stage where this is to be expected, you may want to investigate the root cause of what is going on with your cycles.
+However, if you’re frequently not ovulating or you regularly experience cycles over 36 days or cycles shorter than 23 days, and you aren’t in a life stage where this is to be expected, you may want to investigate the root cause of what is going on with your cycles.
 You can start by charting your cycle, tracking how often you are ovulating and monitoring the length of your cycles.
 Backed up with your own personal health data, you are much more informed when you seek support from your care provider.

 Nathalie Daudet is a social worker and FEMM instructor based in Winnipeg, Canada.
 She discovered fertility awareness after searching high and low for a non-hormonal method of birth control.
 After learning the magic of fertility awareness and the gift of body literacy, she decided to pursue formal fertility awareness training and share the knowledge of fertility awareness with women looking for a natural birth control option.
 Fertility Awareness Project is the hub for Nathalie’s FEMM classes in both group and individual formats, online and in person in Winnipeg.
 If you love this post and would like to thank Nathalie, shop Tempdrop with Nathalie's unique referral link.